numpy/numpy/doc/source/glossary.rst

    ufunc
-       NumPy's fast element-by-element computation (:term:`vectorization`) is
+       NumPy's fast element-by-element computation (:term:`vectorization`)
-       structured so as to leave the choice of function open.
-A function used in vectorization is called a ``ufunc``, short for ``universal function``.
+       gives a choice which function gets applied.
+The general term for the function is ``ufunc``, short for ``universal function``.
 NumPy routines have built-in ufuncs, but users can also :doc:`write their own. <reference/ufuncs>`